angrykoala/yamp/README.md

 ## Yamp tags
 _Yamp_ supports extra tags in your markdown files.
 Currently based on [EJS](http://ejs.co) templates.
-All tags are written with `<%` tags based on the rules of ejs.
+All tags are written with tags `<% %>` based on the rules of EJS.

 ### Include
-To include a file, you simply include it based on EJS rules: `<%- include("myfile.md") %>`.
+To include a file, you simply include it based on EJS rules: `include("myfile.md")`.
 Nested includes are supported.

 ## API